 If you're looking for the best monitor for home office use on a budget, you can choose from plenty of great options.
 The Dell S2721QS offers great value as it also has a 27-inch, 4k screen like the Dell U2723QE and the ASUS ProArt Display PA279CRV.
 In terms of picture quality, it has many things you'd want in an office monitor, like great brightness to fight glare and good reflection handling.
 It also has wide viewing angles and comes with a very ergonomic stand, so it's a great choice if you need to share your screen with someone else.

-Should you want the best office monitor for a cheap price, the Dell P2425H is a decent choice.
+Should you want the best office monitor for a cheap price, the Dell P2425H is a decent choice, which you can get for cheap from Dell's website.
 It's a step down from the Dell S2721QS because it has a smaller screen, so there's less space to multitask, and it has a lower resolution, so text isn't as sharp.
 However, it's still fine if you need something basic for productivity, and the smaller size is ideal if you want to use it in a multi-monitor setup.

 It has features most entry-level work monitors don't have, like a USB hub.
-It has three USB-A ports and a USB-C port, but because it doesn't support DisplayPort Alt Mode, you can't connect your laptop over USB-C, and instead it's used for data transfer or charging your devices.
+It has three USB-A ports and a USB-C port, but because it doesn't support DisplayPort Alt Mode, you can't display an image from your laptop over USB-C, and instead, it's used for data transfer or charging your devices.
 Besides that, it comes with a very ergonomic stand, which is a nice touch for a cheap monitor.
-Although it doesn't get bright enough to fight a ton of glare, it's still fine if your office has a few lights around as it has good reflection handling.
+Although it doesn't get bright enough to fight a ton of glare, it's still fine if your office has a few lights around, as it has good reflection handling.

 Sep 30, 2024: We removed the Dell S2722QC because it's close in price to our budget pick, the Dell S2721QS.
 We also renamed the ASUS ProArt Display PA279CRV to 'Best Mid-Range Monitor' to better describe its position in the market.
 We added the Dell P2425H as the 'Best Cheap Monitor.'
 Lastly, we replaced the Dell P2423D with the ASUS ProArt Display PA278CV in the Notable Mentions.